Importing Employee Work Hours (Custom Format)

 Fig. 03: The import file name is shown as a reference beside the Import button.

-Click here for detailed instructions on the import file format.
+Click here for detailed instructions on this special import format.

 - Select the Import button to complete the process.
 Once the data is imported, a message appears on the screen indicating how many rows were successfully processed, as shown below.